AdobeDocs/campaign.en/help/v8/send/push.md

 Before sending push notifications, you must define your iOS and Android apps settings in Adobe Campaign.

 Push notifications are sent to your app users through a dedicated service.
 When users install your app, they subscribe to this service: Adobe Campaign relies on this service to target only the subscribers of your app.
-In this service, you need to add your iOS and Android app(s) to send on iOS and Android devices.
+In this service, you need to add your iOS and Android apps to send on iOS and Android devices.

 To create a service to send push notifications, follow the steps below: